GroceryOptimizer/client/README.md

 ## Usage
 - Ensure the **Grocery Optimizer HUB** is running before starting the client.
-- Use the UI to input a shopping cart and get optimized vendor visits.
+- Use the UI to input a shopping cart and get optimized store visits.

 ## Contributors
 - [KikiBerg](https://github.com/KikiBerg)